microsoft/code-with-engineering-playbook/design-reviews/recipes/engagement-process.md

 ## Introduction

 Design reviews should not feel like a burden.
-Design reviews can be easily incorporated into your dev crew process with minimal overhead.
+Design reviews can be easily incorporated into the dev crew process with minimal overhead.

 - Only create design reviews when needed.
-Not every story or task requires a full blown design review
+Not every story or each task requires a full blown design review.
-- Leverage this guidance and make changes to fit in best with your team.
-Every team works a bit differently and has different tweaks that work best for them.
+- Leverage this guidance and make changes to best fit in with the team.
+Every team works differently.
 - Leverage Microsoft subject matter experts (SME) as needed during design reviews.
 Not every story needs SME or leadership sign-off.
 Most design reviews can be fully executed within a dev crew.

-The following are guidelines on how Microsoft and the customer togethere can start incorporating design reviews into day-to-day agile processes.
+The following guidelines outline  how Microsoft and the customer together can incorporate design reviews into their day-to-day agile processes.

 ## Table of Contents